clarkr30/AWAI/README.md

 Note: I have no idea what I am doing and have no experience working with Large Language Models.
 This project is meant to be a learning experience for me to learn about this area.

 Note 2: Also, development is in very early stages, so this README will contain my incoherent notes and ramblings until it is more fleshed out.
-If you are not me you probably shouldn't be here right now anyways, but if you somehow stumble upon this, my discord handle is @bepisbola.
+If you are not me you probably shouldn't be here right now anyways, but if you do somehow stumble upon this, my discord handle is @bepisbola.
 Feel free to contact me, I would appreciate any feedback, ideas, or friends that want to come my way.

 ## Training Plan
 The plan for training is to continue training a preexisting LLM on the transcripts of some streams and then later on, finetune the model using prompt response pairs taken from the transcript and live chat of other streams.